 - You are beginning to feel a sense of relief, you are seeing what a nightmare you have survived and what it has taught you about yourself.

-- You are no longer afraid to talk about your experience and feel a desire to be of service to others that are experiencing this trauma.
+- You are no longer afraid to talk about your experience and feel the desire to be of service to others that are experiencing this trauma.

 - You are starting to trust yourself again.
 And I mean in a way that is intuitive.
 You are following what you feel more and more.